CrowdStrike/falcon-openshift-console-plugin/README.md

 [![Docker Repository on Quay](https://quay.io/repository/crowdstrike/falcon-openshift-console-plugin/status 'Docker Repository on Quay')](https://quay.io/repository/crowdstrike/falcon-openshift-console-plugin)

 This is a dynamic plugin for the Red Hat OpenShift console.
-The plugin provides additional visibility to the Falcon operator and Falcon-protected virtual machines.
+The plugin provides additional visibility to the Falcon operator and Falcon-protected virtual machines and pods.

 ### Extension to the VirtualMachine page